 External signs Laboratory signs

-• Increased amount of excreted daily urine (polyuria).
+• Increased amount of daily urine excreted (polyuria).
 This process is associated with the inability of the kidneys to concentrate urine.
 Polyuria is accompanied by the following symptoms: dry skin, constant thirst, general weakness, headache.

 General urine analysis